pulumi/pulumi-hugo/themes/default/content/blog/pulumi-insights-ai-cli/index.md

 ![org search ai](./orgsearchai.png)

-These queries can also include complex queries which rely on looking at properties of resources, such as their tags.
+These queries can also include complex logic which relies on looking at properties of resources, such as their tags.
 For example:

 ```
 pulumi org search ai -q "All untagged lambda functions with memory > 2 GB"